 You are now ready to install webXray.

-Installation and First Run
+Basic Installation and Use

 The basic installation uses Chrome as the browser in 'headless' mode, meaning you will not see the browser open the pages you are analyzing.
 Data is stored in a SQLite database and you do not need to install a database server; databases are created in the directory './webXray/resources/db/sqlite/'.